dbos-inc/dbos-hackathon/README.md

 [Here](https://docs.llamaindex.ai/en/stable/module_guides/indexing/document_management/) is some documentation for adding documents to a `VectorStoreIndex`.
 Each document is large (100+ pages) so you probably want to split them up instead of ingesting them all at once.
 - You'll need to implement your document indexing pipeline as a DBOS workflow so it can recover from the chaos monkey.
 [Here](https://docs.dbos.dev/python/tutorials/workflow-tutorial) is the documenation for workflows.
 [Here](https://docs.dbos.dev/python/integrating-dbos) is the documentation for adding DBOS to your app.

+Good luck, and may your application survive the chaos monkey's rampage!